rootinc/laravel-db-url/README.md

 # laravel-db-uri
 Package to translate a database URI into database config values.

+This is meant to help prevent the need for manually parsing database URIs that come from Heroku or are just more convenient to use than manually parsing a URI into it's host, password, username, port, (etc.) components.

+This __will overwrite__, at runtime, any default database configs set off of environment variables such as: `DB_HOST`, `DB_USERNAME`, etc..

 __THIS PACKAGE HAS NOT BEEN RELEASED PUBLICLY AND CANNOT YET BE INSTALLED VIA COMPOSER WITHOUT ROOTINC REPO ACCESS__

 ## Requirements